 Introduced to Edublox

-I had an older child who had gone through a program in the U.S. that is similar to Edublox, where I saw some results.
+I had an older child who had gone through a program in the U.S. similar to Edublox, and I saw some results.
 I was excited to find something that I could do at home and which didn’t cost me two thousand dollars (the cost of the other program), plus I am learning how to use the program with my child, so it can be a continual process, not one that is dictated by when my money will run out (like the other program).

 Self-esteem and reading fluency improved

-His fluency has increased tremendously too.
+His fluency has increased tremendously, too.
 For the first time, he is reading without long pauses between words or sounding like a robot.
 He is actually starting to put some inflection into his words.

 Quick progress in a short time

-I also want to state that I think one of the reasons that my son has had progress this quickly is because we started out doing five sessions a day for two weeks, then two sessions a day for two weeks, and now we do one session a day, five days a week.
+I also want to state that I think one of the reasons my son has made progress this quickly is because we started out doing five sessions a day for two weeks, then two sessions a day for two weeks, and now we do one session a day, five days a week.
 It really takes commitment on the parents’ part, but you really see results.

-I highly recommend Edublox to anyone that is having problems reading.
+I highly recommend Edublox to anyone who is having problems reading.
 This is coming from someone who has tons of “how-to read books” that were a big waste of money, and I can tell you that Edublox is not.

 Karla,